shamoons/Kapitalize/README.md

 ## Commands

-All Bitcoin API commands are supported
+All Bitcoin API commands are supported, in lowercase or camelcase form.

 + addmultisigaddress
 + backupwallet